akshaykarthicks/n8n_AI_Agent/README.md

 # n8n AI Assistant Workflow

-This repository contains a customizable **n8n workflow** that integrates an AI assistant powered by LangChain and OpenRouter (GPT 4.1 mini) with Google Sheets, Gmail, and Google Calendar.
+This repository contains a customizable **n8n workflow** that integrates an AI assistant powered by LangChain and OpenRouter (deepseek) with Google Sheets, Gmail, and Google Calendar.

 ## 🧠 Features